-Plan Name: The Barnes Group Inc. Health and Welfare Plan

-Plan Number: The Employer has assigned Plan Number 518 to the Plan

-Effective Date: The Plan is amended and restated effective as of month period of time.
+Plan Name: The Barnes Group Inc. Health and Welfare Plan Plan Number: The Employer has assigned Plan Number 518 to the Plan Effective Date: The Plan is amended and restated effective as of January 1, 2022.
+Plan Year: The Plan's records are maintained on a twelve (12) month period of time.
 This is known as the Plan Year.
-The Plan Year begins on January 1 and ends on
+The Plan Year begins on January 1 and ends on December 31.